-The UCLA Curtis Center for Mathematics and Teaching can work with your mathematics faculty to further align your current Scope and Sequence to the rigor of the Common Core State Standards.
-This work normally includes: removing content superfluous to the Common Core Standards, adding in missing standards content, and reordering standards with an eye towards mathematical and pedagogical integrity.
+The Curtis Center can work with your mathematics faculty to further align your current Scope and Sequence to the rigor of the Common Core State Standards.
+This work typically includes removing content superfluous to the Common Core Standards, adding in missing standards content, and reordering standards with an eye towards mathematical and pedagogical integrity.
 This process normally results in deeper faculty understanding of the intended meaning of the standards, an improvement in each course’s mathematical “flow”, and content sequencing more in tuned to student motivation.

 The UCLA Curtis Center’s Collaborative Lesson Research (CLR) professional development engages K-12 mathematics faculty in a multi-step process to improve mathematics teaching practices in the classroom.
 Curtis Center specialists trained in Teaching Through Problem-Solving (TTP) and CLR engage a team of teachers and administrators in one cycle of CLR by facilitating:

 1. assessment data review to select the mathematical focus of the lesson,